sonnes/godocgen/README.md

 ## Usage

 ```
-$ godocgen markdown
+$ godocgen
 NAME:
-   commands markdown - generates markdown documentation for all packages in `src` folder
+   godocgen - Document & maintain your Go documentation in markdown files

 USAGE:
-   commands markdown [command options] [arguments...]
+   godocgen [global options] command [command options] [arguments...]

+COMMANDS:
+   help, h  Shows a list of commands or help for one command

-OPTIONS:
+GLOBAL OPTIONS:
    --source value, --src value  path to packages that have to be documented
-   --markdown value, --md value  name of markdown file to output to (default: "GODOC.md")
+   --name value                 name of markdown file to output to (default: "GODOC.md")
    --help, -h                   show help (default: false)
+godocgen version
 ```